junxit/us-congress-bills-111/bill.md

 ---
 legis-num: H.R.
 3081
-congress: 111th CONGRESS
+congress: One Hundred Eleventh Congress of the United States of America
-session: 2d Session
+session: At the Second Session
-chamber: In the Senate of the United States,
+chamber:
 ---

 # H.R.
 3081

-That the bill from the House of Representatives (H.R.
-3081) entitled “An Act making appropriations for the Department of State, foreign operations, and related programs for the fiscal year ending September 30, 2010, and for other purposes.”, do pass with the following
+> Making continuing appropriations for fiscal year 2011, and for other purposes.

-*Strike all after the enacting clause and insert the following:*
+That the following sums are hereby appropriated, out of any money in the Treasury not otherwise appropriated, and out of applicable corporate or other revenues, receipts, and funds, for the several departments, agencies, corporations, and other organizational units of Government for fiscal year 2011, and for other purposes, namely:

 ## § 101.